 Demography remains almost the same as those reported in April 2014 when recruitment was complete: 544 men were enrolled in clinical 13 sexual health in England: 275 were randomly assigned to take daily Truvada as PrEP immediately and 269 to wait a year before starting it.

 Three HIV infections were observed in allocated men to start preparing immediately, but of these almost certainly contracted HIV before it started PrEP (he was tested HIV-positive in his second visit a month after the beginning), while others two had stopped taking PrEP months before contracting the AIDS virus.

-There were three men (not six as stated in part aidsmap.com February) who tested HIV-positive at their first clinic visit, the day they were to receive PrEP the first time and must have contracted it, at most, 2-3 weeks before.
+There were also three men (not six as stated in the February aidsmap.com piece) who tested HIV-positive at their first clinical visit on the day they were receiving PrEP for the first time and should have contracted this at most 2-3 weeks before.

 Two of the men who started PrEP while they already had HIV, including diagnosed on his second visit, had developed resistance to emtricitabine: no one developed resistance to tenofovir.

-In 20 contrast (not as originally thought 19) men in the deferred arm contracted HIV during the year that they were waiting for the start of PrEP and that means that the incidence of annual HIV observed slightly changed to 9% in the deferred arm and 1.2% the immediate arm.
-The incidence of 9% seen in the deferred arm is too high; about seven times higher than 1,34% seen in gay men attending sexual health clinics English in 2012.
+In contrast 20 (not as originally thought 19) men in the deferred arm contracted HIV during the year they were waiting for the onset of PrEP and this means that the annual HIV incidence observed slightly changed to 9% in the deferred arm and 1.2% in the immediate arm.
+The incidence of 9% seen in the deferred arm is very high; more or less seven times greater than 1,34% seen in homosexual men attending English sexual health clinics in 2012.

 This underlines that the men who came forward or were referred to the PROUD were a highly selected group of gay men at higher risk.